open-telemetry/opentelemetry-operator/docs/api.md

 secretRef specifies the secret to use for obtaining the StorageOS API credentials.
+If not specified, default values will be attempted.

 <table>
     <thead>